 Melvin Tinker realised many years ago that there is a meaning to life, and not just his own life but to all our lives.
 Here he shows us what it is.

-Melvin Tinker is Vicar of St John?s Newland, Chairman of Yorkshire Gospel Partnership, Co-director of Northern Training Course and is a leading member of the Anglican group 'REFORM'.
+Melvin Tinker was Vicar of St John’s Newland, Chairman of Yorkshire Gospel Partnership, Co–director of Northern Training Course and was a leading member of the Anglican group ‘REFORM’.
 He is a popular author on culture and faith.
-He is Married to Heather and they have 3 grown sons.